-The Carlucci American International School of Lisbon (CAISL), founded in 1956, is a nonprofit, nondenominational, coeducational day school that offers an American program of study to approximately 700 students from early childhood (age 3) through grade 12 (approximately age 18).
-The school year is comprised of four quarters, and the 2020-2021 school year is scheduled to run from September 1, 2020 through June 24, 2021.
+The Carlucci American International School of Lisbon (CAISL), founded in 1956, is a nonprofit, nondenominational, coeducational day school that offers an American program of study to approximately 700 students from early childhood (age three) through grade 12 (approximately age 18).
+The school year is comprised of four quarters.

-Facilities: The campus comprises three academic buildings as well as a covered gymnasium of 15,000 square foot, more than 100,000 square foot of exterior sports fields, a snack-bar and a cafeteria, a Fine Arts Center with dedicated classrooms for music, art and drama, and a 450-seat fully equipped theater.
-The academic buildings include two library/media centers, one for younger students and one for older students (with over 40,000 items including print, non-print, audio-visual and electronic resources), and four science labs.
+Facilities: The campus comprises three academic buildings; a covered gymnasium of 15,000 square foot; more than 100,000 square foot of exterior sports fields; a snack-bar and cafeteria; a fine arts center with dedicated classrooms for music, art, and drama; and a 450-seat fully equipped theater.
+The academic buildings include two library/media centers, one for younger students and one for older students (with over 40,000 items including print, non-print, audio-visual, and electronic resources), and four science labs.
 In terms of technology, in addition to all the tools to enhance learning, each student in grades 6 through 12 is provided a laptop, at no additional charge, to use at school and at home as a tool for learning.
-Students in grades 2-5 have available at school a 1-to-1 computer environment.
+Students in grades 2-5 have available at school a one-to-one computer environment.